A common misunderstanding by new jet ski owners is how shallow their jet skis can operate.

 They don’t remember sucking something up, and some even go as far as to say I’m lying to them.

-I can’t blame them because sucking something up is not always obvious.
+I cannot blame them because sucking something up is not always obvious on a jet ski.
 Sometimes when you suck something up, the engine shuts off, and clearly, something is wrong.
 Other times you don’t hear or feel anything, but the next time you try to start the engine, nothing happens.

 If the rock is big enough, it will jam the impeller and stop the engine.
 If the rock is not big enough, then it will get stuck and ride with the impeller cutting a groove in the wear ring.
-And sometimes the rock bounces around in the impeller and gets spit out the rear, only leaving a trace of a damaged wear ring.
+And sometimes the rock bounces around in the impeller and gets spit out the rear, only leaving a trace of a damaged wear ring in the jet ski.

-You don’t always realize it because the engine is loud, and everything is happening underwater, so the sound of the rock destroying the wear ring is not apparent.
+You don’t always realize it because an engine is loud, and everything is happening underwater, so the sound of the rock destroying the wear ring is not apparent.

 Tree bark or sticks are the worst about being quiet, and they are often the ones that are spit out and leave no groove in the wear ring.
-The worst part about sticks is that they can float, and they blend in.
-This is why I tell people to wait 24 hours before riding their jet ski after a bad rainstorm.
-The wind can knock all the sticks loose, and they float out in the water, waiting to destroy your wear ring.
+The worst part about sticks is that they will float, and they blend in.
+This is why I tell people to wait 24 hours before riding after a bad rainstorm.
+The wind does knock all the sticks loose, and they float out in the water, waiting to destroy your wear ring.

 There is no good way to say this, but if you sucked something up, then you need to take the jet ski in and get it fixed.

-If it was a stick, then it more than likely only damaged the wear ring.
+If it was some sticks, then it more than likely only damaged the wear ring.

-The best thing to do is get the jet ski to a repair shop because the pump needs to come off, and a few things need to be fixed.
+The best thing to do is run it to a repair shop because the jet pump needs to come off, and a few things need to be fixed.

-Sometimes you can get lucky and turn the engine off, rock the watercraft back and forth and dislodge the thing that was stuck.
+Sometimes you will get lucky and turn the engine off, rock the jet ski back and forth and dislodge the object that is stuck.
 Most often what gets stuck gets really stuck due to the power of the engine and the jet ski needs to be taken in for repair.

 Is Sucking Something Up Covered Under Warranty?

-No, sucking something up is NOT covered under warranty.
+No, sucking something up is NOT covered under your jet ski warranty.

-It’s not a manufacturer defect, so it can’t be covered under warranty.
+It’s not the manufacturer’s defect, so it cannot be covered under jet ski’s warranty.

 Is Sucking Stuff Up Covered Under My Insurance?

-Generally, no, but I’ve seen a few rare cases of insurance companies covering it.
+Generally, no, but I’ve rare cases of insurance companies covering it.

 I wouldn’t expect your jet ski insurance company to pay for it, especially if it means your rates will increase, but there are some circumstances that they might cover, and it might be worth it.